 Next, the grapes are pressed to extract the juice and initiate fermentation.
-Many Port producers still embrace traditional foot treading, as in that well-known "I Love Lucy" episode, in open air lagares (large stone or cement tanks) for pressing the fruit, though recent years have seen increasing use of mechanical treaders, which are fashioned after the human foot.
-After treading, the grape must—the fresh-pressed juice along with the seeds, stems, and skins—ferments for several days, until alcohol levels reach around 7%.
+Many Port producers still embrace traditional foot treading in open air lagares (large stone or cement tanks) for pressing the fruit, though there is increasing use of mechanical treaders, which are fashioned after the human foot.
+After treading, the grape must—the fresh-pressed juice along with the seeds, stems, and skins—ferments for several days, until alcohol levels reach around 7 percent.

 At this point, the young wine is fortified with brandy to bring the fermentation process to a sudden stop and to capture the new wine's youthful fruit nuances.
 This fortification will leave the residual sugar levels considerably higher than most still wines, typically in the 100 g/L range.

 Finally, the batch of baby Port is pumped into large oak casks, typically for 18 months or so of aging.
 At the year and a half mark, these young Port wines are blended with other lots of Port wine to find complementary components that will ultimately deliver a delicious wine with well-defined fruit, friendly palate appeal, and overarching balance.
-At this point, the young Port may be transferred to bottles for further aging or receive additional time in a cask.
+The young Port may then be transferred to bottles for further aging or receive additional time in a cask.

 Types of Port